Electrical and Electronic Engineering Courses

 This depends on the type of course you have completed.
 If you have completed an N2-level certificate (or higher), and gained some practical experience, you may be able to take your trade test, and work as an artisan in the field of electrical engineering.

 If you are still busy studying towards an N-level course, or if you have completed any of your N-level courses, you may also be able to apply for an apprenticeship, or for an entry-level technical job in electrical engineering.
-If you have completed a degree in electrical engineering, you will be able to start your career by looking for an internship or junior position as an electrical engineer.
+If you have completed a degree in electrical engineering, you may be able to start your career by looking for an internship or junior position as an electrical engineer.
+You may also decide to go on to study a master’s degree, which is required for various positions.

 Once you have completed your studies, and gained some practical experience, you could either decide to continue working for an employer, or you could: